The legal framework regulating pharmaceuticals and medical devices is largely federal in Mexico, and includes the following laws and regulations:

 Criminal procedures can be triggered against the following:

-Once the trade mark registration has been obtained from the Mexican Trademark Office, no direct restrictions can be actioned against the use of those rights, unless a prior annulment declaration has been issued by the proper authority.
+Once the trade-mark registration has been obtained from the IMPI, no direct restrictions can be actioned against the use of those rights, unless a prior annulment declaration has been issued by the proper authority.
 However, limitations on the use of a trade mark can be caused by infringement actions against unfair competition practices or trade dress violations.
 Additionally, parallel importation restrictions could affect the use of brands, but only when the owner of the trade mark abroad is not the same as the one in Mexico, or when both parties do not belong to the same corporate structure.
-Since prior use rights are recognised under the Mexican IP law, restrictions on the exclusive use of a protected trade mark could be updated as well, as prior users are not regarded as infringers.
+Since prior-use rights are recognised under the Mexican IP law, restrictions on the exclusive use of a protected trade mark could be updated as well, as prior users are not regarded as infringers.

 Protection for the design of pharmaceuticals and medical devices, as well as their packaging, can be achieved through the registration of a trade mark (design or 3D) and/or an industrial design (ornamentation arrangements in 2D and 3D).

-According to the Mexican IP law, data exclusivity for pharmaceuticals is protected under the terms of the international treaties to which Mexico is a party (ie, NAFTA and G-3 Free Trade Agreement).
-The protection is granted for five years from the date of the approval, but the regulator as a matter of policy has only recognised it for new chemical entities, excluding orphan drugs, biologics and biotech drugs.
+According to the Mexican IP law, data exclusivity for pharmaceuticals (only) is protected under the terms of the international treaties to which Mexico is a party (eg, the USMCA).
+The protection is granted for at least five years from the date of the approval, but the regulator as a matter of policy has only recognised it for new chemical entities, excluding orphan drugs, biologics and biotech drugs.
 However, the protection for these can be obtained through litigation.
 Although the first USMCA text adopted in 2018 contained stronger provisions on data exclusivity, the final amended protocol of 2019 eliminated them, leaving the protection essentially, as it was before.

 Col. Lomas Virreyes